-Reference dependence in reservation wages (i.e. $\alpha{\rho} > 0$ ) is necessary to match the empirical estimates, as there is no overlap between any of the curves and the horizontal axis ( $\alpha{\rho} = 0$ ).
-Hence it is not possible for a model with fully forward-looking reservation wages to match estimated elasticities, independent of the degree of backward-looking behaviour in wage setting (i.e. for any $0 \le \alpha \le 1$ ).
-On the contrary, it is possible for a model with fully forward-looking wage setting ( $\alpha = 1$ ) to match estimated elasticities, provided there is sufficient reference dependence in reservation wages; this shows that reference dependence reduces the need for alternative solutions to the wage flexibility puzzle based on backward-looking wage setting.
-For example, for $\alpha = 0.4$ , values of $\alpha{\rho}$ between 0.4 and 0.65 can match target wage and reservation wage elasticities for a range of $\alpha_l$ values between 0 and 0.6.
-For higher values of $\alpha$ , including the fully forward-looking case $\alpha = 1$ , there exist combinations of $\alpha{\rho}$ and $\alpha_l$ that match both elasticities.
+The three panels show that reference dependence in reservation wages (i.e. $\alpha{\rho} > 0$) is necessary to match the empirical estimates: for any value of α , there is no overlap between the green area and the horizontal axis ($\alpha{\rho} = 0$).
+Hence it is not possible for a model with fully forward-looking reservation wages to match estimated elasticities, independent of the degree of backward-looking behaviour in wage setting (i.e. for any $0 \le \alpha \le 1$).
+On the contrary, it is possible for a model with fully forward-looking wage setting ($\alpha = 1$) to match both targets, provided there is sufficient reference dependence in reservation wages.
+As one would expect, the extent of reference dependence required to match the empirical targets increases with the forward-looking component of wage setting.
+This result shows that reference dependence reduces the need for alternative solutions to the wage flexibility puzzle based on backward-looking wage setting.
+The three panels also clearly illustrate that variation in α{ρ} is much more relevant for matching elasticity targets than variation in α .